top of page

 5 Ways to Help Children Boost Their Self-Esteem and Confidence

 This is a guest blog post by Leah Berdysz and if you’re an educator, therapist, school counselor, school social worker, related professional, or parent then this blog is for you!
 Today, we're diving into a topic that's close to all our hearts: nurturing the self-esteem and confidence of the young minds we care for.
-In this blog post, we'll explore five practical and effective ways to empower youth with the tools they need to thrive.
+In this blog post, we'll explore five practical and effective ways to boost children's self esteem and empower youth with the tools they need to thrive.

 1.)
 Encourage Positive Self-Talk & Affirmations